Richard Allan, Baron Allan of Hallam

 Richard Beecroft Allan, Baron Allan of Hallam (born 11 February 1966), is a British politician.
-He was the Liberal Democrat Member of Parliament for Sheffield Hallam from 1997 to 2005.

-He was made a life peer in the 2010 Dissolution Honours.
+He was the Liberal Democrat Member of Parliament (MP) for Sheffield Hallam from 1997 to 2005.
+He was made a life peer in the 2010 Dissolution Honours; he joined the non-affiliated members of the House of Lords in 2024.

 Early life

 Allan was born in Sheffield.
 He went to the independent Oundle School in north-east Northamptonshire.
 He studied at Pembroke College, Cambridge, and gained a BA in Archaeology and Anthropology in 1988.
 From Bristol Polytechnic, he gained an MSc in Information Technology in 1990.
 He was a field archaeologist in Britain, France and the Netherlands in 1984–1985, and in Ecuador in 1988–1989.
 He was a computer manager at Avon FHSA in 1991–1997.

 Parliamentary career

 In 1997, Allan unseated Irvine Patnick of the Conservative Party achieving a majority of 8,221 with a swing of 15.3%.
 He was only the second non-Conservative to win Sheffield Hallam, and the first since 1918.
 In 2001, he was re-elected with an increased majority of 9,347.
 During his tenure, Allan held various committee seats, including the Chair of the House of Commons Information Select Committee and a seat on the House of Commons Liaison Select Committee.
 Richard Allan was the founding chairman of the Parthenon 2004 campaign for the return of the Parthenon Marbles.

 Allan did not seek reelection at the 2005 general election.
 He was succeeded by future Lib Dem leader and Deputy Prime Minister Nick Clegg, for whom he acted as campaign manager.

 On 22 July 2010, he was created a life peer as Baron Allan of Hallam, of Ecclesall in the county of South Yorkshire, and was introduced in the House of Lords on 26 July 2010, where he sat as a Liberal Democrat peer until October 2024, when he became non-affiliated.